CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

     Help → Support Desk → Restore → Restore Bill Of Materials
 :::

-When changing the Item description, for example, by DTW or Powershell, use the restore function to ensure the new Item description appears in the Choose From Lists and the Bill of Materials form.
+When changes are made to Item Descriptions—for example, through DTW or PowerShell—the Restore BOM function ensures updates appear correctly in Choose From Lists and Bill of Materials forms.

+**Key Considerations for BOM Synchronization**:

-Bill of Materials synchronization always flows from ProcessForce to SAP B1 data: creating a PF BOM and synchronizing it will create or overwrite the SAP B1 Bill of Materials.
+- Synchronization always flows from ProcessForce to SAP Business One.
+Creating or updating a ProcessForce BOM will overwrite the corresponding SAP B1 BOM.

-The Restore Bill of Materials function only works if the "Enable Bill of Materials synchronization between ProcessForce and SAP Business One" checkbox is selected in the General Settings form, under the ProcessForce tab, Bill of Materials and Manufacturing Orders section.
+- The "Enable Bill of Materials synchronization between ProcessForce and SAP Business One" option must be enabled in General Settings (under ProcessForce → Bill of Materials and Manufacturing Orders section).
+- Only Bill of Material variants with the "Is MRP Default" checkbox selected will be used for synchronization:

 Click [here](../system-initialization/general-settings/overview.md) to find out more about General Settings.